SANDALBOYZ/SANDALBOYZ/src/pages/stories/black-friday-2019-1.md

 sections:
   - body: >-
       Buy one get one free on any pair of slides from the ChromaColor collection!
+BOGO offer ends on December 1, 11:59pm Pacific Time.

       Up to 40% off past collections.
+Discounted sandals will continue through Cyber Monday (December 2) and end at 11:59pm Pacific Time on December 2.

       Get your pair now.
 Limited time only.
+All sales are final.

       Shop [here](https://beta.sandalboyz.com/products/) now.